Dillon8775/Easier-Speedrunning/README.md

 ## Features

 - Built-in auto-reset button, to increase your speedrunning efficiency.
-- Buffed piglin trades, removed piglin brutes, and the end fight is much easier.
+- Buffed piglin trades, and the end fight is much easier.
 - Fully configurable with different options and modes.
 - Structures are more common
 - *and more!*